oplS17projects/UMLShuttle-Assistant/VICTOR_BORCHERDS.md

 # Overview

 Umass lowells shuttle tracking system is nice, but it's missing one thing to be truely useful to students, and that's ability to give an estimate of exactly how long it will take for the next shuttle to arrive at a certain stop.
+This project was created as a way to give students the ability to figure out exactly that through various platforms that api.ai intergrates with, which as of right now is just api.ai itself and facebook messenger.

 **Authorship note:** All of the code described here was written by myself.